lab11/esp32-gateway/README.md

 Run
 ---

-Use `make all flash monitor` to generate necessary files, build the project, flash the binary to the device, and display serial output from the device.
+Use `idf.py -p <PORT> flash monitor` to generate necessary files, build the project, flash the binary to the device, and display serial output from the device.

 Hit `CTRL + ]` to halt serial monitoring.